Dear CEO/CFO/Administrator: Transitional Care Units (TCUs)

 Transitional Care Unit Criteria and Requirements:

-Section 2802-a requires all providers applying to participate in this demonstration program to meet all applicable requirements as defined under Title XVIII of the Federal Social Security Act (Medicare).
-Additionally, Transitional Care Units must:
+Section 2802-a requires that all providers applying to participate in this demonstration program meet all applicable requirements as defined under Title XVIII of the Federal Social Security Act (Medicare).
+Additionally, a TCU must:

 - Have a length of stay of not less than 5 days and not in excess of 21 days;

-- Have a pre-opening survey, separate Medicare Number, and SNF certification;
+- Have a pre-opening survey, separate Medicare Number, and skilled nursing facility (SNF) certification;

 - Be staffed by qualified staff dedicated to the TCU;